uscreen/fastify-mongo-auth/README.md

 ### authorized(req, res, next)

 PreHandler validating authentication.
-If autentication not valid, a `401 Unauthorized` error will be thrown.
+Throws an `401 Unauthorized` error on unvalid authentication.

 ### createHash(password)

 Creates a hash from given password.
-Useful when creating new a new account or changing an account's password.
+Useful when creating a new account or changing an account's password.

 ### verifyHash(password, hash)

-Verifies if the given password corresponds to the given hash.
+Verifies the given password to the given hash.

 ### async loginHandler(req)

-Handler for logging in an account (i.e. called by `POST /login`).
-Accepts body as following (property names may differ according to delivered `opts` when plugin was registered):
+Handler for the login to an account (i.e. called by `POST /login`).
+Expects a `req` object with a `body` containing credentials as configured in __Options__, defaults to:

 ```json
 {